Code-Institute-Submissions/EoinC97-milestone-project-1/README.md

 * I rectified this by adding !important to overide the inline css so the changes could be made to make my site more responsive at smaller screen sizes.
 This was the only solution I could come up with, I spent alot of time going through videos and articles not finding exaclty what i needed,

+### Images not loading
+* I had a slight bug on deployed site where the images were not showing, i went back into my code and copied the relative file paths this rectified the issue i was having.

  <br>